BurnP3/BurnP3Plus/getting_started.md

 <img align="middle" style="padding: 3px" width="350" src="assets/images/BurnP3Plus-screenshot-22.png">

 > **Note:** Map legends can be customized by double-clicking on the bins.
-You can also add and remove scenario results being charted or mapped by selecting a scenario result in the **Library Explorer** and then choosing either **Add to Results** or **Remove from Results** from context menu.
+You can also add and remove a result scenario being charted or mapped by selecting a result scenario in the **Library Explorer** and then choosing either **Add to Results** or **Remove from Results** from context menu.
 Scenarios with results currently selected for analysis are highlighted in bold in the **Library Explorer**.